lowrank/lowrank.github.io/research/index.md

 - *Intrinsic complexity and scaling laws: from random fields to random vectors* (with J. Bryson, H. Zhao), submitted, 2018

-- *Instability of the inverse problem for the stationary radiative transport equation* (with H. Zhao), in preparation, 2018
+- *Instability of the inverse problem for the stationary radiative transport equation* (with H. Zhao), submitted, 2018

+- *An inverse transport problem in the fluorescence ultrasound modulated optical tomography* (with W. Li and Y. Yang), in preparation, 2018

 ## Activities
 - 2018 - 2019